 Graff earned a bachelor’s degree from Kean in Physical Education and Adult Fitness in 2014 and will earn his master of exercise science degree in 2016.

-George Williams begins his eighth season on the Kean coaching staff in 2017 after a four-year career with the Cougars and a high school coaching stint.
+George Williams begins his ninth season on the Kean coaching staff in 2018 after a four-year career with the Cougars and a high school coaching stint.

 A four-year letterwinner, primarily on defense, Williams spent the 2009 campaign coaching the defensive backs and assisting on special teams at Matawan Regional High School, as the Huskies finished 11-1 and captured the Central Jersey Group 2 State Championship.